 National Birth Defects Prevention Month

-Each year, NBDPN's Education and Outreach Committee chooses a theme and develops materials and resources to assist state program staff and others interested in promoting National Birth Defects Prevention Month.
-Click on an anchor below to jump to the materials for that theme:
+The NBDPN Education and Outreach Committee has developed materials and resources to assist state program staff and others interested in raising awareness during National Birth Defects Prevention Month.
+The 2018 theme resources are now available: Prevent to Protect.

 Prevent to Protect